Kiffhost/exalted-scripture-understanding/Rules Reference/Combat/Battle Groups/Rout.md

 | +1         | per point of [[Size]] the battle group has already lost during the scene.                                                            |
 | +1         | The rout check is provoked by a devastating supernatural area-of-effect assault such as the spell [[Death of Obsidian Butterflies]]. |

-If the rout check succeeds, the battle group loses a point of [[Size]] and restores all points of Magnitude.
+If the rout check succeeds, the battle group loses a point of [[Size]] and restores all points of [[Magnitude Track|Magnitude]].
 If it fails, the battle group suffers *dissolution* on its next turn and attempts to surrender or run—either way, it’s no longer a meaningful participant in the battle.